fetchmoto/reql-admin/README.md

 - [ ] Renaming a table
 - [ ] Renaming a database
 - [X] Handling sub-documents display
+- [ ] Code navigation from scratch for better option layout

 # Roadmap Features
 - [ ] Import JSON / CSV into Tables